regal/regal-cli/README.md

 ## Installation

-In most cases, the Regal CLI should be installed a global dependency.
+In most cases, the Regal CLI should be installed as a global dependency.

 ```
 npm install -g regal-cli